Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 I was very excited when my honeysuckle started to bloom a few days ago.
 But it had no smell.
 So I was worried about why doesn’t my honeysuckle smell.

-But One thing I certainly discovered that made me tense.
+But one thing I certainly discovered that made me tense.
 I couldn’t understand why doesn’t my honeysuckle smell.

 Why Is My Honeysuckle Not Smelling?